 HSC Minimum Standards Support

-This program offers support for students to meet the required standard in Literacy and Numeracy, and consequently guarantee eligibility for the HSC.
+This program offers support for students to meet the required standard in Literacy and Numeracy, and consequently, guarantee eligibility for the HSC.
 Students are required to demonstrate through online testing that they do meet the minimum standards.
-The minimum standards tests are aligned with level 3 of the Australian Core Skills Framework and the assessments require students to demonstrate skills that are regarded as essential to meet the demands of daily life.
+The minimum standards tests are aligned with level 2-4 of the Australian Core Skills Framework.
+The assessments require students to demonstrate skills that are regarded as essential to meet daily life demands.

 Why Subscribe to the Program

-The Minimum Standards Support program has been carefully created to aid students who have not yet achieved the required minimum standard (Band 8) in all components of the National Naplan.
+The Minimum Standards Support program has been carefully designed to aid students achieve the minimum standard in all components (numeracy, reading snd writing) as required by the NESA.

 It is particularly relevant to ESL (English as a second language), EALD (English as an Additional Language/Dialect) and LBOTE (Language Background other than English) students.